ucsb/webguide/policies.md

 permalink: /policies/
 ---

-This page was last reviewed by WSG members in September 2014.

 Your web pages must comply with UC and UCSB policies.
 Some good policy resources to start with are the
 [UC Electronics Communications Policy](http://www.ucop.edu/information-technology-services/policies/electronic-communications.html)